 Verify that the power supply being used at the time of the failure is operating correctly.
-See "Power system checkout" on page 28.
+See "Power system checkout" on page 26.

-- 1. Turn off the computer.

-- 2. Visually check each FRU for damage.
-Replace any damaged FRU.

-- 3. Remove or disconnect all of the following devices:

-- a.
-Non-ThinkPad devices

-- b.
-Devices attached to the docking station or the port replicator

-- c.
-Printer, mouse, and other external devices
+- 1. Turn off the computer. - 2.
+Visually check each FRU for damage.
+Replace any damaged FRU. - 3.
+Remove or disconnect all of the following devices: - a.
+Non-ThinkPad devices - b.
+Devices attached to the docking station or the port replicator - c.
+Printer, mouse, and other external devices - d.
+Built-in battery - e.
+Solid-state drive - f.

-- d.
-Battery pack

-- e.
-Hard disk drive or solid-state drive

-- f.
 External diskette drive or optical drive

 - g.
 Memory module

 - h.
 PC cards

 - 4. Turn on the computer.

-- 5. Determine whether the problem has been solved. - 6.
-If the problem does not recur, reconnect the removed devices one at a time until you find the failing FRU. - 7.
-If the problem remains, replace the following FRUs one at a time (do not replace a nondefective FRU): - a.
-System board - b.
+- 5. Determine whether the problem has been solved.

+- 6. If the problem does not recur, reconnect the removed devices one at a time until you find the failing FRU.

+- If the problem remains, replace the following FRUs one at a time (do not replace a nondefective FRU):

+a.
+System board

+- b.
 LCD unit